angular/angular.io/README.md

 ## Technology Used
+- Angular: Current Angular
-- Angular 1.x: The production ready version of Angular
+- AngularJS: A v.1.x version of Angular
 - Angular Material: An implementation of Material Design in Angular.js
 - Gulp: node-based tooling
 - Harp: The static web server with built-in preprocessing.